inunvace1979195/inunvace/README.md

-The LaSalle, introduced by Cadillac in 1927, was a mid-priced luxury car designed to bridge the gap between Cadillac and its more affordable companion brand, Buick.
+The Buick Motor Company, founded in 1903, quickly became one of the largest automobile manufacturers in the United States, known for its durable and reliable cars.